| Title: | PEcAn Functions Used for Propagating and Partitioning Uncertainties in Ecological Forecasts and Reanalysis |

 Decide if we want to rename previous output files, for example convert from sipnet.out to sipnet.2020-07-16.out. |

 The restart functionality is developed using model specific functions by calling write_restart.modelname function.
-First, you need to make sure that this function is already exist for your desired model.See here https://pecanproject.github.io/pecan-documentation/latest/pecan-models.html new state is a dataframe with a different column for each state variable.
+First, you need to make sure that this function is already exist for your desired model.
+See here https://pecanproject.github.io/pecan-documentation/latest/pecan-models.html. new state is a dataframe with a different column for each state variable.
 The number of the rows in this dataframe needs to be the same as the ensemble size.
-State variables that you can use for setting up the intial conditions differs for different models.
-You may check the documentation of the write_restart.modelname your model.
+The state variables that you can use for setting up initial conditions are model specific.
+Check the documentation of the write_restart.<modelname> function for the model you are using.
 The units for the state variables need to be in the PEcAn standard units which can be found in standard_vars. new.params also has similar structure to ensemble.samples which is sent as an argument.

-list, containing $runs = data frame of runids, $ensemble.id = the ensemble ID for these runs and $samples with ids and samples used for each tag.
+list, containing $runs = data frame of runids, $ensemble.id = the ensemble ID for these runs, and $samples with ids and samples used for each tag.
 Also writes sensitivity analysis configuration files as a side effect

 David LeBauer, Carl Davidson, Hamze Dokoohaki